Jean-LouisH/Omnific/README.md

 ## Game Development Instructions

-* Create your own empty C++ project.
+* Create your own empty C++ project for your game.
-* Add your Lilliputian build as a link library and dependency for your project.
+* Add your Lilliputian build as a link library and dependency for your game project.
 * Declare a Lilliputian::API object in a function (typically main entry point) and via the object's method, attach a scene initializer subroutine (a function or method of your choice).
 In that subroutine you should at least define the main scene and attach all other executable scenes by manipulating Entity Component objects.
 Attach C++ scripts to those objects.
 These instructions and other API guidelines can be found in the API documentation.

 ## Documentation